techstackmedia/software-engineering-series/README.md

-For multiples of three print `"FIZZ"` instead of the number For the multiple of five print `"Buzz"` instead of the number For numbers which are multiples of both three and five print `"FizzBuzz"` For numbers not divisible by 3, 5, or both print the number as 15.
+For multiples of three print `"FIZZ"` instead of the number For the multiple of five print `"Buzz"` instead of the number For numbers which are multiples of both three and five print `"FizzBuzz"` For numbers not divisible by 3, 5, or both print the number as it is.
 ```

 The pseudocode would look like this: